 Part of the lease targets in the Company's lease contract contain enforceable option for the Company to extend the leases.
 Such clauses are general practices of the lessors to enable the Company to have more flexibility in business operations and use the assets more efficiently.
 When the Company determines the lease periods, all facts and situations of economic incentives generated from exercising the right to extend the leases are considered.
-Based on assessment on exercising the lease extension rights, on December 31, 2020 and 2019, the sight-of-use assets were increased by \$66,286 thousand and \$82,062 thousand, respectively; the lease liabilities were increased by \$67,846 thousand and \$82,612 thousand, respectively.
+When events occurred which materially affect the assessment on the enforcement of extension option or non-exercising of the termination option, the lease periods would be re-estimated.